 The Washington Department of Licensing issues several different types of disabled parking badges to residents with disabilities.
 The types of Washington state handicap placards you may be entitled to include:

 - Temporary placards

 - Permanent placards

 - Disability parking tabs

 - Disabled veteran license plates

-Organizations that regularly transport people with disabilities may also apply for a handicap placard.
-Anyone visiting Washington can also use the handicap placard from their home state as long as they follow the laws of Washington.
+Organizations that regularly transport people with disabilities may also apply for a Washington state handicap placard.
+Anyone visiting Washington can use the handicap placard from their home state as long as they follow the laws of Washington.

 Applicants who knowingly provide false information on their handicap application form will be considered guilty of a gross misdemeanor in Washington.
 This misdemeanor is punishable by no more than one year in jail and a fine of no more than $5,000, or both.

 When you receive your handicap parking pass, you must display it prominently from your rearview mirror when parked in a handicap parking space.
 Failure to do so could result in a citation.
 You must also remove the placard from the rearview mirror before putting the vehicle in motion.